brecons/metronic-tag-helper/docs/installation.md

 ```

 !!!Warning
-    If the services are not registered, an `InvalidOperationException` may occur.
+    If the services are not registered, an `InvalidOperationException` may occur on application runtime.

 ---